 Using the observed effect sizes, we calculated a priori sample sizes for future research, using both the largest meta-effect size found among the four exclusion criteria (i.e., Olson & Fazio, 2001 criterion: g = 0.12) and the smallest (i.e., Bar-Anan et al., 2010 criterion: g = 0.03).
 To achieve 80% power, n > 547 to 8723 participants would be required, respectively, depending on which meta-effect size is used.
 To achieve 95% power, n > 905 to 14,441 participants would be required, respectively.
 Finally, we calculated the probability of observing an effect within a sample size that is typically manageable for a single lab to collect (i.e., 150 participants: the upper bound of the recommended sample size we asked each site to collect for this article).
 Power analyses suggested the probability of observing an effect (i.e., power) using a sample size of n = 150 was 30.9% to 6.5% respectively, depending on which meta-effect size estimate was used.

-Moderator meta-analysis.
-After data collection and analysis, a co-author pointed out that the assumption of independence was violated within our moderator meta-analysis, given that two of the exclusion criteria (Olson & Fazio, 2001 modified and Bar-Anan et al., 2010 modified) are derivatives of the other two (Olson & Fazio, 2001 and Bar-Anan et al., 2010).
-In order to ensure that this violation did not influence conclusions, we fitted one additional model.
-This was identical to the moderator meta-analysis model with one exception: instead of treating the criteria as one variable with four levels, it treated them as two: criterion ‘family’ (i.e., Olson & Fazio type vs. Bar-Anan et al. type) and ‘strictness’ (i.e., one of the two within each family was stricter than the other).
-These two variables and their interaction were included as moderators in the meta-analysis model.
-Consistent with the results of the preregistered moderator meta-analysis model, no evidence of moderation was found either overall, Q(3) =2.76, p = .430, or for the change in meta effect sizes for family, strictness, or their interaction, all ps ≥ .205.

 Discussion